 We're always here when you need us.
-If you're struggling and need someone to talk to, our team of dedicated stoma counsellors are just a phone call away through our Nurse Advisor Line.
+If you're struggling and need someone to talk to, our team of dedicated ostomy nurses are just a phone call away.
 We can also offer free lifestyle advice, support on products as well as help with any clinical matters you may have.